Felipe Bosch

 At the European Commission’s Directorate-General for International Partnerships, he was part of the Chief Economist and Principal Adviser on Strategic Foresight’s team, where he co-coordinated a group of 150 officials piloting the integration of foresight methodologies into decision-making processes—both at EU Headquarters and Delegations.
 He also led the design of participatory, futures-oriented spaces to foster engagement between youth and institutional frameworks.

-Felipe is currently Executive Director of the Intergenerational Center for Global Action (ICGA), a Brussels-based organization founded by African, European and Latin American and Caribbean (LAC) youth.
+Felipe is currently Executive Director of the Intergenerational Centre for Global Action (ICGA), a Brussels-based organisation founded by African, European and Latin American and Caribbean (LAC) youth.
 He also supports the United Nations Development Programme (UNDP) LAC Office in embedding futures-oriented and intergenerational policymaking as a key step for building the next generation of democratic institutions.